Back to home page click here

 THE NATIONAL ASSEMBLY

 The lower house in the French political system is the National Assembly.
 This has 577 seats representing single-member constituencies.
-In the next set of elections in 2012, it is planned to give the 2.5 million French people living abroad the opportunity to vote in one of 11 constituencies grouping areas of the world together.
+The 2.5 million French people living abroad have the opportunity to vote in one of 11 constituencies grouping areas of the world together.

 Members of the National Assembly are directly elected in a two-stage voting system.
-A candidate who receives more than 50% of the vote in the first round is elected.
+A candidate who receives more than 50% of the vote in the first round (provided at least 25% of the voters registered in that constituency turn out) is elected.
 However, if no candidate receives 50%, there is a second round which is a run-off between all those first round candidates who secured more than 12.5% of the votes in that first round.
 This is held one week later.
 All elections are held on a Sunday.

 Members of the National Assembly serve five-year terms.

-The National Assembly tends to specialise in scrutinising day-to-day government business.
+The powers of the National Assembly in the Fifth Republic are limited compared to the position under the Fourth Republic.
+The Assembly controls neither its sessions (dates and length are determined by law) not its agenda (in practice, this is determined by the government).
+Essentially the role is limited to budget and laws and the body tends to specialise in scrutinising day-to-day government business.
 In cases of disagreement with the Senate, the position of the National Assembly prevails.
-Critics have argued that the Assembly is weak in terms of setting its own agenda and holding the exeutive to account.
+Critics have argued that the Assembly is weak in terms of setting its own agenda and holding the executive to account.

 THE SENATE